philiphagg/explora-dora/README.md

       firebaseConfig - containing the api-keys etc
       FirebaseFunctions - helper functions to communicate with firebase
 ### Presenters
-      Collection - View the collection of the signed in user feed - shows the feed of all users collected items high score - shows a high score list of all the users map - handles the api calls and presenting the map to the users
+      CollectionView - View the collection of the signed in user feed - shows the feed of all users collected items high score - shows a high score list of all the users map - handles the api calls and presenting the map to the users